andrew-curthoys/curthoys-io/content/traveler/2025-11_greece/00-athens.md

 Walking around the stadium to get a preview of it
 We get a beer from the woman
 "Yes, you can drink beer wherever!
 In Greece everything is free!!"

+Acropolis tour
+Probably not the best advice to be on your feet all day the day before a marathon

+Shannon peeing in an alley